First Indochina War: Việt Minh reorganization (1949–1950)

-In June, the Korean War broke out between communist North Korea (DPRK) supported by China and the Soviet Union, and South Korea (ROK) supported by the United States and its allies in the UN.
+In June 1950, the Korean War broke out between communist North Korea (DPRK) supported by China and the Soviet Union, and South Korea (ROK) supported by the United States and its allies in the UN.
 The Cold War was turning 'hot' in East Asia, and the American government feared communist domination of the entire region would have deep implications for American interests.
-The US became strongly opposed to the government of Hồ Chí Minh, in part, because it was supported and supplied by China.
+The US became strongly opposed to the government of Ho Chi Minh, in part, because it was supported and supplied by China.